adiman1/liveheartrate/data source/source_explained.md

 ### 2.2 BLE GATT Structure

-BLE communication uses the **Generic Attribute Profile (GATT)**, which defines how data is structured and exchanged over BLE.
+BLE communication uses somtething called the **Generic Attribute Profile (GATT)** to define how data is structured and exchanged over BLE.

 **Example GATT Profile for our HR Case**